Top Uses for a Bread Knife – Hint: It’s Not Just for Bread

 When it comes to cleaning, try to hand wash your kitchen knives immediately after use with warm, soapy water using a soft cloth or uncolored sponge, if needed.
 Using abrasive or colored sponges can actually damage or discolor the blade.

 Also be sure your knives are completely dry before putting them back in a knife block – like this magnetic one from F.N.
 Sharp, which offers plenty of space to keep both your knives and other favorite cooking utensils handy.
 If you don't have a space for a knife block, then check out our guide for other knife storage ideas.

 How to Sharpen a Bread Knife

-If you don’t want to sacrifice your bread knife for practice, then definitely seek a professional.
-And if you’d rather spend more time cooking and less time sharpening your knives (who doesn’t?), then it’s time to get F.N.
+And if you don’t want to sacrifice your bread knife for practice sharpening, then definitely seek a professional.
+And if you’d rather spend more time cooking and less time worrying about sharpening your knives (who doesn’t?), then it’s time to get F.N.
 Sharp!

 Knife Knowledge 101: 6 Types of Knives to Keep in Your Kitchen